Why Choose Medical Laboratory Science?

-The program combines classroom instruction and laboratory practice on-campus with internships in hospitals throughout the state to prepare graduates to perform a wide range of tests.
+The program combines classroom instruction and laboratory practice on-campus with an internship in an affiliated laboratory.

 The program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS.)
 NAACLS can be contacted at the following: 5600 N. River Road, Suite 720, Rosemont, IL 60018.
 (773) 714-8880.